jarofghosts/loveseat/README.md

 * `db.create([callback])` Creates the database if it does not already exist
 * `db.check([callback])` Checks for the presence of your selected db

+All callbacks are of form `(err, res)` where res is the JSON-parsed response from couch.

 ## license

 BSD